JeniferJasinski/JoschkisBlog/README.md

 # Joschki's Blog
-A blog for my dog :) Woof
+A blog for my dog :)

 ### Chracteristics:
 - Name: Joschki